FAU-LS12-RC/chipspp/README.md

 ```

 This will test a very simple 32-bit integer adder.
-If this works, you can run all enabled tests with
+If it works, you can run all enabled tests with
 ```bash
 $ ./run.sh
 ```
-.

 Usage
 ===================